 The Star Bunkhouse

-Croeso i Fyncws y Seren - welcome to The Star Bunkhouse.
-An ideal base from which to explore the beautiful Brecon Beacons National Park.
-Situated in the village of Bwlch, you can expect a warm and comfortable stay in the self-catering bunkhouse.
-With spacious bedrooms, cosy lounge and dining areas, a fully-equipped kitchen, an outside BBQ area, hot showers, drying room, free WiFi and off-road parking.
-The Star Bunkhouse can sleep up to 20 people in bunk beds spread over
+An ideal base for exploring the beautiful Brecon Beacons National Park.
+Situated in the village of Bwlch in gap between the Black Mountains and the central Beacons.
+Expect a warm and comfortable stay: self-catering, spacious bedrooms, cosy lounge/dining area, fully-equipped kitchen, outside BBQ area, hot showers, drying room, free WiFi, car park.
+Sleeps up to 20 people in bunkbeds spread over 6 bedrooms.
+Private bedrooms or sole use available.

 This maps of Mid Wales and the Welsh Borders shows Bunkhouses,camping barns and hostels.
 Part of the largest hostel and bunkhouse network in England and Wales IHUK